Music at RIT

 Ensembles

-RIT is proud to be home to several music ensembles, some of which offer academic credit: Orchestra, Concert Band, Jazz Ensemble, RIT Singers, and the West African Percussion Ensemble, as well as the Steelband Ensemble, Gospel Ensemble, and Guitar Ensemble, that are non-credit bearing.
+RIT is home to a diverse array of music ensembles and small groups, some of which offer academic credit including: Orchestra, Concert Band, Jazz Ensemble, RIT Singers, and the West African Percussion Ensemble.

 Auditions for each ensemble are typically held at the beginning of each semester.
 For audition details, as well as other information, please click on any ensembles of interest below.